These steps are for both domestic and international students self-enrolling in undergraduate or postgraduate course units.

 Address: The second step is address, where you confirm both your postal and residential addresses, as well as your emergency contact details.

-Domestic students only – USI: The next step is your USI verification, which stands for Unique Student Identifier.
-If you haven’t got a USI yet, you can create one for free through the Australian Government’s USI website, which is linked on the page.
-If you are an international student commencing online offshore, you do not need a USI.
+USI: The next step is your USI verification, which stands for Unique Student Identifier.
+If you haven’t got a USI yet, you can create one for free through the Australian Government’s USI website.
+All students (including international students) will need to provide a verified USI to enrol or graduate.

 Services: In the Services step, you can manage your Guild membership, register your SmartRider, and let us know if you’re in the Australian Defence Force or a professional athlete.

 - Statistics: We are required by the Australian Government to record this information for your enrolment.
 Please read all questions carefully.

 - If you choose to disclose a disability please contact the Access & Inclusion team with with medical evidence to set up an EQAL plan for support.
 There is a link on the page to the ADCET website, which provides advice on disability disclosure.